arungudelli/angularjswiki/content/en/material/mat-table-filter.md

 And when we pass filter input to the data source, the data source checks whether the search string contains in the above concatenated string row or not.

-If it's not the row will be removed from the resulting rows.
+If it's not, the row will be removed from the resulting rows.

 That's why in the above `applyFilter()` function, I have converted the input string to lowerCase.